 Does printing speed matter?
 For typical home and family use, speed may not matter as much as it does for business use.
 But if you print a lot of photos, speed can be an important consideration.
 However, you can't compare printer speeds in a store; the output speed of demos is unrelated to what you'll experience when the printer is connected to your computer.
 Although manufacturers sometimes exaggerate speed in their specifications, they're a good place to start.
 Expert reviews often test printers' speed.

 Do you need a printer cable?
-Manufacturers almost never include cables, so you'll need to buy one if you don't already have one.
-Some of the printers covered here can connect to a network via Ethernet or Wi-Fi, too.
+Manufacturers almost never include USB cables, so you'll need to buy one if you don't already have one.
+Some of the printers covered here can connect to a network via Ethernet or Wi-Fi too.

 How long do you plan to keep your prints?
 The best-quality inks from Canon, Epson and HP are all rated to last 100 years or more.
 If long-lasting prints matter to you, you should confirm that the model you're considering uses long-lasting archival inks, and check how long they're rated to last.

 Do you want to print from devices other than your computer?
-Printers that can print directly from digital cameras aren't universally compatible with all interfaces or all types of memory cards.
-Check the printer's media slots to make sure it's compatible with what you have.
+Some printers can print directly from digital cameras, memory cards, smartphones or tablets.
+Check the printer's specs to make sure it's compatible with what you have.

 Do you want to print directly onto CDs and DVDs?
 Some printers support printing on inkjet-printable CDs and DVDs.
 Printing directly onto the media is better than printing labels and sticking them onto discs, because in rare instances labels may develop bubbles that can ruin the disc.
 However, you'll need special discs to use this feature.